 At AMartin Law, our team of dedicated sexual harassment attorneys in San Diego can help you.
 We are prepared to help determine if you have a case, negotiate a fair settlement, and fight for your rights.
-Attorney Alisa A. Martin has over a decade of experience defending the rights of California workers from wrongful employment practices.
+Attorney Alisa A. Martin has over 20 years of experience defending the rights of California workers from wrongful employment practices.

 Call our compassionate sexual harassment lawyer today at (619) 268-6585.
 We offer free consultations and often work on a contingency fee basis.

 Workplace sexual harassment is a type of sex-based discrimination.
 Sexual harassment laws include Title VII of the Civil Rights Act of 1964 and California's Fair Employment and Housing Act.
 These laws define sexual harassment as unwanted sexual conduct.

 There are two forms of sexual harassment in the workplace: quid pro quo and hostile work environment:

 - Quid pro quo harassment is when an employee’s job depends on the submission to unwelcome sexual advances, such as a supervisor saying “you want a future in this company, you’d better have sex with me”

 - Hostile environment harassment is when the employee’s work environment is made hostile or abusive by sexual misconduct